dimention/harvester/README.md

 Client
 ------

-Client is object required in every Harvester module.
+Client is an object required in every Harvester module.
 How to create it?
 ```php
 <?php
 require __DIR__.'/vendor/autoload.php';